Trustees vs. Directors: Key Differences | Aprio

 Achieving good governance requires a focus on the outputs of the board in terms of oversight and quality decisions, and how the board operates including transparent and open communication, and keeping board information secure.
 Technology can play a critical role in supporting good board governance and increasing board effectiveness.

-The right board portal software helps a board maintain good governance by making it easier to prepare for board meetings and engage everyone on the board – while keeping documents and materials easy to access and secure.
+The right board portal software helps boards of all types maintain good governance by making it easier to prepare for board meetings and engage everyone on the board – while keeping documents and materials easy to access and secure.

 Features Why Aprio Industries Pricing About News Start a Conversation